RudabegaArt/rudabegaart.github.io/_pages/home.md

 ---

 # Biography

-Chris Nalty is a New York and Maine based oil painter.
-His works explore modern America, from its beautiful landscapes to the difficulties of contemporary life.
-Through thoughtful compositions his works focus on capturing a moment in time that invites the viewer to reflect on experiences close to home, and to connect with the unfamiliar.
-He pulls on his experiences living on both coasts as well as multiple cross country journeys.
+Chris Nalty is a New York based oil painter exploring the real through still life and the surreal.
+He began showing in 2025 in Addison, Maine and New York City.

+His surreal works focus on exploring imagined worlds filled with strange creatures and robed figures.
+These creatures appear in scenes reminiscent of the contemporary world, creating a sense of mystery and unease.
+Nalty’s paintings use this mystery to evoke a reflective state, inviting the viewer to question.

+Nalty’s still lifes take on an explorative lens.
+He uses them to experiment on every aspect of painting: brushwork, composition, abstraction, sizing and surface.
+His works maintain a recognizable body through the strong separation of light and shadow that drive his compositions.

+Chris began his career exploring contemporary America in many places, vast landscapes and lonely city corners.
+He has appeared in group shows including “Predominately Black”, New York 2025, and “Schoodic Schoolhouse Annual Show”, Addison 2025.

 # CV